ASE-ESRS/MARTIN-server/README.md

 ###### User Testing

 Perhaps the most common form of testing we carried out was user testing where the team working on the client-side made requests to the server-side to test the functionality.
 Specifically, boundary cases were tested to ensure the server-side could deal with them appropriately (reporting an error back to the user), rather than corrupting the database.

+###### Different tests

+Test cases need to be assorted into three categories:
+  a.
+Normal case tests.
+  b.
+Abnormal case tests.
+  c.
+Boundary case tests.

+What? -> Code inspection based upon test failures or slow running rimes.
+Why? -> Checking the test cases for quality and redundancy.
+How? -> Use the test results to modify poor quality code to increase overall performance.

+•	Basic and normal test cases make up 70% of all test cases.
+•	Boundary and limitation test cases make up 15% of all test cases.
+•	Error test cases make up 15% of all test cases.

 ## Preprocessing